How to Concatenate in Google Sheets (Combine Cell Data)

 Concatenate in Google Sheets - First and Last Name with Space

-Note that the function has three arguments — the first name, a space character in double quotes, and the second name.
+Note: The function has three arguments — the first name, a space character in double quotes, and the second name.

 How To CONCATENATE Whole Columns